Author Archives Nabil Kherouf

 }

-Please note the [ComVisible(true)] attribute before the name of the MyComClass class and IMyComClass interface.
-It’s the attribute that allows you to expose or hide a certain object to COM.
+The [ComVisible(true)] attribute before the name of the MyComClass class and IMyComClass interface allows you to expose or hide a certain object to COM.
 If you have a particular object that you don’t want to expose, simply set this attribute to false.

 7- Rebuild the solution.
 If you encounter the following error, make sure you re-run VS2019 as Administrator